-Pursuant to Commission Resolution G-19-05, the Commission delegated authority to Caltrans for sub-allocations and/or adjustment authority to streamline and help in the management of minor projects.
-The Minor Reserve in the SHOPP is for SHOPP-eligible projects only that are consistent with the Commission adopted Transportation Asset Management Plan.
-The Commission will not allocate funds from the SHOPP minor program for enhancements, mitigation, or cost increases for STIP projects.
+Pursuant to Commission Resolution G-19-05a, the Commission delegated authority to Caltrans for sub-allocations and/or adjustment authority to streamline and help in the management of minor projects.
+The Minor Reservation in the SHOPP is for SHOPP-eligible projects only that are consistent with the Commission adopted Transportation Asset Management Plan.